aaronbloomfield/pdr/book/index.md

   individual chapter(s) that are being worked on, without having to recompile the entire book.
 This was used to generate the [ibcm-chapter.pdf](ibcm-chapter.pdf) file.
-- references.bib: all the references used anywhere in the book.
+- references.bib: all the references used throughout in the book.
 - Makefile: a series of targets to automate the building of the PDF documents in this book.